ONRAMP: Online Exploratory Option

 Nicholas Lanzieri, PhD, LCSW, MSW, BA

-Nicholas Lanzieri is a Clinical Assistant Professor at NYU Silver where he is engaged in teaching courses in Human Behavior, Practice, and Field Education.
+Nicholas Lanzieri is a Clinical Associate Professor at NYU Silver where he is engaged in teaching courses in Human Behavior, Practice, and Field Education.
 Professor Lanzieri is currently working on developing simulations to enhance the practice skills of social work students.
 He has developed several virtual reality modules and is conducting research on their efficacy in social work education.
 Professor Lanzieri is also very interested in education technology and has developed numerous core courses for online teaching and is currently researching more about online learning and teaching in social work education.

 Cora de Leon, MPH, LCSW